Graham Norton says he was offered chance to skip Queen queue by MP

 Holly Willoughby and Phillip Schofield address claims they ‘jumped queue’ to visit Queen

-Graham Norton has revealed that he turned down a “queue jump ticket” to see the Queen’s lying in state but that This Morning presenters Phillip Schofield and Holly Willoughby “did nothing wrong”.
+Graham Norton has said that he rejected the chance to “queue jump” the Queen line as he predicted a backlash.

+The TV personality said that he was offered the chance to skip the public queue to see the Queen lying in state by a friend, who is an MP, but turned the offer down as he thought he would “get it in the neck”.

-The pair have been targeted on social media over claims they jumped the public line to pay their respects in Westminster Hall earlier this month.
+Norton also said thatThis Morning presenters Phillip Schofield and Holly Willoughby, who have been targeted on social media over claims they jumped the public line, “did nothing wrong”.

-Programme bosses have stressed the hosting duo attended as members of the press to film a segment for the show.
+Programme bosses maintain that the presenting duo were rushed into Westminster Hall as members of the press so they could film a segment for the show.

-Appearing as a guest on Nihal Arthanayake’s BBC Radio 5 Live programme, chat show host Norton said he had been offered the chance to skip the public queue by an MP friend but had declined.

-Discussing how fraught public debate has become in recent years, he said: “For instance, recently Phil and Holly and the queue.
+Speaking about the debate surrounding Schofield and Willoughby, Norton told Nihal Arthanayake on BBC Radio 5 Live: “For instance, recently Phil and Holly and the queue.
 So as far as I’m concerned they did nothing wrong.”

-He continued: “There was a two-tier system.
-You could queue jump.
-Now, I got offered a queue jump ticket by a friend of mine.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up